segzdee/staffing/docs/CLUSTER_CRASH_TROUBLESHOOTING.md

 All critical operations now have:
 - ✅ Try-catch error handling
 - ✅ Graceful fallbacks
-- ✅ Logging for debugging
+- ✅ Logging for debugging (with fallback if logging fails)
 - ✅ Safe defaults

 ## Next Steps